Xilmi/Rotp-Fusion/FeaturesChanges.md

 - French translation fixes and improvement.
 - Galaxy size text is now loaded from language labels.
 - Windows title is set according to the selected language.
-  - Set once on start.
-As GUI may not recognize renamed parent frame!

 ### Fixes: